aaronpuchert/throttle/README.md

 Configuration
 -------------
-Parameters are passed to the program via `/etc/trottle.conf`.
+Parameters are passed to the program via a configuration file.
+If installed as a service, this is the file `/etc/trottle.conf`.
 A template is produced by the Makefile.
-Further, users can adjust some parameters at runtime via writing to the pipe `/var/run/throttle`.
+Further, users can adjust some parameters at runtime by writing to a command pipe.
+If installed as a service, this is the file `/var/run/throttle`.
 Permissions should be set appropriately.
+(The systemd configuration file sets them such that users can write to the pipe.)

 The following settings are automatically determined at installation time and do not need to be changed under most circumstances.
 - `cores`: number of CPU cores
-- `temp_file`: a file from which we canread the current CPU temperature, like `/sys/class/hwmon/hwmon0/device/temp1_input`.
+- `temp_file`: a file from which we can read the current CPU temperature, like `/sys/class/hwmon/hwmon0/device/temp1_input`.
-- `freq_list`: list of available CPU frequencies: We try to take them from `/sys/devices/system/cpu/cpu0/cpufreq/scaling_available_frequencies`.
+- `freq_list`: list of available CPU frequencies: We try to read them from `/sys/devices/system/cpu/cpu0/cpufreq/scaling_available_frequencies`.
 If this file doesn't exist, you have to provide the data yourself.
 - `freq_set_prefix` and `freq_set_suffix`: describes thefiles containing the maximum frequency for each core.
 The cores are numbered 0, 1, 2, ..., the file names are constructed as `freq_set_prefix + core number + freq_set_suffix`.
 Example: `"/sys/devices/system/cpu/cpu" + 0 + "/cpufreq/scaling_max_freq"`

+The bevhavior of the throttling daemon is controlled by the settings `temp_min`, `temp_max`, and `wait`.
+These were explained in the last section.

 Real-time control
 -----------------